Skip to Content

 3. Swimming

-Swimming is an extremely popular pastime at Banna Beach.
+Swimming is a popular pastime at Banna Beach.
 A full-time, daily lifeguard service operates between June and August, with safe-to-swim areas clearly marked.
 Besides swimming, surfing is another popular water sport to indulge in (Kingdom Waves offer lessons).

 4. Safety